-1) The formal inspections involve verification whether the data and records required by law have been produced in full.
+- 1) The formal inspections involve verification whether the data and records required by law have been produced in full.
 This will involve a compliance audit to monitor compliance with the documentation and storage obligations referred to in Art.
-20 of the Act.

-2) The material inspection shall consist of an evaluation of the substance of the due diligence measures taken.
+20 of the Act. - 2) The material inspection shall consist of an evaluation of the substance of the due diligence measures taken.
 It will therefore involve a plausibility check and a review of the system.
-In particular an evaluation shall be made as to whether:

-Art.
-37b (5) amended by LGB1.
-2020 no. 469.
+In particular an evaluation shall be made as to whether: - a) appropriate organisational measures as referred to in Art.
+21 of the Act have been taken; - b) the due diligence obligations set out in the Act and this Ordinance have been complied with in substance, in particular, whether the information and reports contained in the due diligence files can be extrapolated in a plausible manner;

 Heading before Art.
-38 inserted by LGBI.
+38 inserted by LGBl.
 2017 no. 215.

-- a) appropriate organisational measures as referred to in Art.
-21 of the Act have been taken; - b) the due diligence obligations set out in the Act and this Ordinance have been complied with in substance, in particular, whether the information and reports contained in the due diligence files can be extrapolated in a plausible manner; - c) in the light of the results of the investigations conducted, the reporting obligation referred to in Art.
-17 (1) of the Act has been complied with; - d) any circumstances exist that would jeopardise smooth business operations and proper conduct of business in the meaning of the Act; - e) the risk assessment meets the requirements of the stipulations referred to in Art.
+c) in the light of the results of the investigations conducted, the reporting obligation referred to in Art.
+17 (1) of the Act has been complied with: 173

+- d) any circumstances exist that would jeopardise smooth business operations and proper conduct of business in the meaning of the Act; - e) the risk assessment meets the requirements of the stipulations referred to in Art.
 9a (1) to (4) and (6) of the Act; - f) the internal inspection and supervisory measures pursuant to Art.
 9a (5) of the Act have been properly and effectively implemented; - g) the simplified and enhanced due diligence meets the requirements of Art.
 10 and 11 of the Act.
+176